srackham/tabsets.wezterm/README.md

 ## Usage

-- Use key bindings or palette commands to save, load and delete tabsets.
+- Use key bindings or palette commands to save, load and delete tabsets †.
 - Tabs are appended to the current window.
-- If the window only contains a single empty tab then:
-  - The empty tab is deleted.
-  - If enabled, window dimensions and custom colors are restored.
+- If the window only contains a single empty tab then the empty tab is deleted and, if enabled, window dimensions and custom colors are restored.
-- Tabsets are stored as `.tabset.json` files in `~/.config/wezterm/tabsets.wezterm/` (customizable, set API).
+- Tabsets are stored as `.tabset.json` files in `~/.config/wezterm/tabsets.wezterm/` †.

+† See _Installation and Configuration_.

 ## Prerequisites